-Back when I plotted out my back yard flower bed, which is 50 feet long by four feet wide, I drove a few miles to the local sand and stone supplier and ordered a couple of yards of landscape mix with instructions to dump it on the driveway.
-It was delivered on a Monday while I was at work, and that evening I had a meeting at the church so I figured that I’d park behind the pile that night and begin distributing it in a day or two.
+I plotted out a backyard flowerbed that was 50 feet long by four feet wide, and then I drove a few miles to the local sand and stone supplier and ordered a couple of yards of landscape mix with instructions to dump it on the driveway.
+It was delivered on a Monday while I was at work, and that evening I had a meeting at the church so I figured that I’d park behind the pile that night and begin spreading it in a day or two.

-When I came home from the meeting that night my wife said, “You’ll never believe what happened: I raised the garage door and found two men had backed a pick-up truck to the pile and were getting ready to start shoveling the dirt.
-When I confronted them, they played innocent and said ‘oh, we just thought we’d help you move this pile of dirt.’
-I told them, ‘that dirt is there for a reason and we don’t need your help and you better leave right now, which they did.’”
+When I came home from the meeting that night my wife said, “You’ll never believe what happened,” and then she told me: She heard noise outside and raised the garage door to find that two men had backed a pick-up truck next to the pile and were getting ready to start shoveling the dirt.
+When she confronted them, they played innocent and said, “Oh, we just thought we’d help you move this pile of dirt.”
+She told them, “That dirt is there for a reason and we don’t need your help and you better leave right now.”
+Thankfully, they left.

-It didn’t take a minute after hearing that story to know that I couldn’t wait another day to move the dirt.
-I changed clothes and for the next three hours I worked in the dark, shoveling the dirt into a wheel barrow and dispersing it up and down the flower bed.
+It didn’t take a minute after hearing the story to know that I couldn’t wait another day to move the dirt.
+I changed clothes and for the next three hours I worked in the dark, shoveling the dirt into a wheelbarrow and dispersing it up and down the flowerbed.
 And when I was done, I locked the gate.
-I didn’t trust anyone; I knew that anyone bold enough to drive up in broad daylight and steal a pile of dirt might come again and empty the beds.
+I didn’t trust anyone; I knew that anyone bold enough to drive up in broad daylight and steal a pile of dirt from a driveway might come again and empty the beds.

 Which begs the question: What else have I been putting off that needs to be dealt with right away – before someone steals my idea or something robs me of my energy and ambition?